sisso/rust-mud/docs/forums.md

+# PlayerId vs AvatarId vs MobId

+- A player can have multiple avatars

+- MobId is transient, but many information is attach to the mob so it can be apply to NPC.
+For instance memory and owership.

+- Some information should be attached only to players
+    - and how to have sure that will never be aplied to non players

+- How to deal with memory?
+In case of player change avatar?
+    - a) copied
+    - b) moved
+    - c) ???

 # Static ID based savegame

 Everything created must have a static ID as reference.
 Only what differ from static ID must be load/saved.